Axelrod-Python/Axelrod/docs/tutorials/getting_started/interactions.rst

     >>> tournament = axl.Tournament(players, turns=3, repetitions=1)
     >>> results = tournament.play()

-The tournament object has an 'interactions' attribute which contains all the interactions between the players.
+The result set object has an 'interactions' attribute which contains all the interactions between the players.
 (Actually, it's a list of lists: one list for each repetition which, in turn, has a list of Match objects).
 These can be used to view the history of the